 - Ireland in December

 FAQs about spending May in Ireland

-We’ve had a lot of questions over the years asking about everything from ‘Is May rainy in Ireland?’ (it can be!) to ‘Is Ireland warm in May?’ (yes).
+We’ve had a lot of questions over the years asking about everything from ‘Is May in Ireland rainy?’ (it can be!) to ‘Is Ireland warm in May?’ (yes).

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.